 4. Early care reduces the number of treatments needed

 As varicose veins or vein blockages worsen, a greater number of treatments may be needed to treat your symptoms.
 For example, varicose veins may require several laser treatments or sessions of sclerotherapy before they disappear.
 By addressing blood flow issues, you can avoid the exacerbation of varicose veins and the formation of new ones.
 The less varicose veins to appear, the fewer treatments are needed.

 5. Early care may avoid more invasive treatments

 Early stage venous conditions are easier to treat than later stage venous disease.
 For example, early detection and management of CVI, and early identification and elimination of blood clots as a result of DVT or injury can prevent and avoid the painful progression of the disease into difficult to manage ulcers (non-healing wounds), uncomfortable leg swelling and painful skin inflammation and discoloration.
-Early detection and management are the key!
+Early detection and management are the keys!

 6. Your insurance company may require documented conservative care before they approve other treatments

 Insurance companies will often cover the treatment of venous disease, but you may not be aware that insurance companies may require you first to be treated by conservative measures under a doctor’s care.
 Wearing compression stockings, managing your weight and controlling contributing illnesses (such as diabetes) are all conservative measures which may need to be implemented and documented for a number of months before insurance will cover additional procedures.
 Be informed!
 Don’t let your venous disease progress to the point where you need more invasive treatment, only to find out you need to wait months for your insurance company to cover a necessary procedure!
 Early diagnosis and treatment may avoid frustrating waiting times for coverage of a treatment you need.